karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 1. Configuring Command and Arguments on applications:
 ---------------------------------------------------------------------------------------------------
 we use the docker images in k8s. so when we use the images where it require inputs how are we pass them using `command` and `args`.
-The command and arguments that you define cannot be changed after the Pod is created.
+The command and arguments that you define cannot be changed after the Pod is created. docker uses 2 parameters in docker images.

-docker uses 2 parameters in docker images   ther wise $ docker run ubuntu-sleep sleep 10
+	1. $ docker run ubuntu-sleep sleep 10
     	2. ENTRYPOINT ["sleep"] 	--> it will look for the input, $ docker run ubuntu-sleeper 10

 to pass the arguments similer in the k8s, we use this options
 ------------------------------------------------------------------------